Louis F. Budenz: McCarthy summation

 In 1952, Senator McCarthy praised Budenz for having "testified in practically every case in which Communists were either convicted or deported over the past three years; one of the key witnesses who testified against...
 Communist leaders."

 In his 1953 book Techniques of Communism, Budenz wrote a subsection on Professor Frederick L. Schuman in a chapter on "Affecting Public Opinion."
 Budenz asserted that Schuman was a CPUSA member in the 1930s and 1940s.
 Citing Eugene Lyons' 1941 book Red Decade, Budenz asserted that Schuman had supported CPUSA head William Z. Foster's bid for the US presidency (1932), traveled to and lectured in the USSR (1933-4), extolled US-USSR friendship at a Carnegie Hall gala (1936), called for closer Soviet ties in an open letter in the Daily Worker (1939), and supported alleged Soviet spy Gerhart Eisler (1946).
 He cites several books by Schuman as being subversive: American Policy Toward Russia Since 1917, American Politics at Home and Abroad (error for Soviet Politics at Home and Abroad?), and The Commonwealth of Man.
-He also list "Communist fronts" to which Schuman belong.
+He also listed "Communist fronts" to which Schuman belong.
 In sum, Budenz claimed, Schuman had "done tremendous damage" to the US.
 (Budenz also notes that Schuman had attacked ex-communists who had testified for the US government, "particularly Whittaker Chambers, Louis Budenz, and Elizabeth Bentley.")

 Personal life and death

 Budenz married Gizella Geiss in 1916 in Terre Haute, Indiana.
 Louis and Gizella adopted a daughter in 1919 named Louise (born in 1917).
 Louis, wife Gizella and daughter Louise, moved to Rahway, NJ in 1920 where Louis worked for the ACLU (NY).
 Louis and Gizella were separated in 1931 and divorced in 1938.

 Budenz married his second wife Margaret Rodgers of Pittsburgh, by whom he had four daughters: Julia, Josephine, Justine and Joanna.

-Louis Francis Budenz died age 80 on April 27, 1972 at Newport Hospital in Newport, Rhode Island.
+Louis Francis Budenz died age 80 on April 27, 1972, at Newport Hospital in Newport, Rhode Island.

 Legacy

 At time of death, Time magazine wrote of Budenz:"A Catholic-educated Midwesterner, Budenz became sympathetic to the working class and involved himself in the labor movement of the 1920s.
 In 1935 he joined the Communist Party and within five years was managing editor of the Daily Worker.
 He became disillusioned, he said, when he 'learned the truth concerning the Communist conspiracy against America and Catholicism,' and in 1945 he renounced the party to rejoin the Catholic Church.
 Later he was frequently called as a witness in trials of accused Communists, and he appeared often before Senator Joseph McCarthy's investigating committee.
-Providence College houses Budenz's papers.
+Providence College in Providence, Rhode Island houses Budenz's papers.